With MLB Opening Day around the corner, you’ll see ballpark rankings coming out in a lot of websites and publications.

 7. Dodger Stadium

 There are many things that set Dodger Stadium in Los Angeles apart, from the unique ballpark layout necessitated by building a ballpark on a hill to the Diamondvision videoboards and zigzag overhangs of the outfield pavilions.
 And the ballpark is even better now that major improvements have been made to the outfield areas.
-The old lady will get a new turn in the spotlight this summer, when it hosts the 2022 MLB All-Star Game.
+The old lady got a new turn in the spotlight in 2022 when it hosted the MLB All-Star Game.

 8. Fenway Park